smart-storm/storm-gsm-arduino/README.md

 # ISPGSMProjekt - Inteligentne Systemy Pomiarowe - Projekt 5

 ## English description
 Project for integrating Arduino board with a SIM800H module with SmartStorm platform using GPRS technology.
+Arduino Leonardo is used as platform, and Arduino GPRS Shield with SIM800H module is used for communication.
+The application sends data read from ultrasonic sensor (substituted by random integer) to sensor registered on the Smartstorm platform and specified in code by user.

 ## Cel projektu
 Stworzyć aplikację pomiarową pozwalającą na komunikację z wykorzystaniem modułu GSM/GPRS.
 Projekt dotyczy zbudowania urządzenia umożliwiającego zbieranie danych na temat wykrytego ruchu przez czujniki pomiarowe wraz z wysyłaniem informacji do zdefiniowanych odbiorców i umieszczaniem wpisów na serwerze w chmurze.